oruga-ui/oruga/README.md

     ```js
     import { createApp } from 'vue'
-    import { Field, Input } from '@oruga-ui/oruga'
+    import { OField, OInput } from '@oruga-ui/oruga'
-    import '@oruga-ui/oruga/dist/oruga.css'

     createApp(...)
-      .use(Field)
-      .use(Input)
+      .use(OField)
+      .use(OInput)
     ```

  - or [import them in your SFC](https://vuejs.org/guide/components/registration.html#local-registration).

 ### Customization

+Oruga's superpower is its configurability and its CSS framework agnostic approach.
+Each component can be individually customised and configured by defining specific classes using a class-mapping approach.
+Therefore, Oruga comes without any styling by default.
+However, there are several official predefined configurations called themes, which you can include and extend to give your application a individual look and feel.
+And all components came with predefined classes by default.

-Please [read carefully the "customization" section](https://oruga.io/documentation/#customization) in Oruga documentation.
+Please [read the "customization" section](https://oruga.io/documentation/customisation.html) in Oruga documentation.

-If you want to see an example with a fully customized registration form using `Tailwind`, `Bulma`, `Bootstrap` or `Material` CSS framework have a look at the official [Oruga multiframework example](https://oruga-multiframework-demo.netlify.app/tailwind)(source code available [here](https://github.com/oruga-ui/demo-multiframework)) or if you're more familiar with TailwindCSS 2 give our official [TailwindCSS Demo](https://oruga-tailwindcss-demo.netlify.app/) a try (source code [here](https://github.com/oruga-ui/demo-tailwindcss))
+If you want to see an example with a fully customized registration form using `Tailwind`, `Bulma`, `Bootstrap` or `Material` CSS framework have a look at the official [Oruga multiframework example](https://oruga-multiframework-demo.netlify.app/tailwind) (source code available [here](https://github.com/oruga-ui/demo-multiframework)) or if you're more familiar with TailwindCSS 2 give our official [TailwindCSS Demo](https://oruga-tailwindcss-demo.netlify.app/) a try (source code [here](https://github.com/oruga-ui/demo-tailwindcss))

 ### Using Oruga with Nuxt

 Oruga provides a [Nuxt.js](https://nuxtjs.org) module to easily integrate the library in your Nuxt.js app.

-Add `@oruga-ui/oruga/nuxt` to `modules` section of your `nuxt.config.js` file.
+Add `@oruga-ui/oruga/nuxt` to `modules` section of your `nuxt.config.js` file:

 ```js
 module.exports = {